vdaas/vald/docs/user-guides/client-api-config.md

 1. LinearSearch

-   - `LinearSearch` is the primary search algorithm with a query vector.
+   - `LinearSearch` is the most general search algorithm with a query vector.
      It searches all indexed vectors and calculates the distance between the query.
-     Its accuracy is exact, but the search time requires more than `Search` (ANN search) and increases the amount of indexed vector.
+     It returns accurate results but requires more processing time than `Search` (ANN search) as it needs to calculate from all indexed vectors instead of only a subset of indexed vectors.

 1. LinearSearchById
    - `LinearSearchById` is the primary search algorithm with the vector's ID.